-1 If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
-(CDBG only) Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including community and faith-based organizations.
+If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
+(CDBG only) Please see the approved disaster recovery action plans for specific program information regarding applications.
+Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including community and faith-based organizations.
 (ESG only) Identify the method of selecting project sponsors (including providing full access to grassroots faithbased and other community-based organizations).
 (HOPWA only)